 Whether you were the perfect child, a teenager who refused to follow curfew, or a college graduate whose “few months at home” after graduation turned into a few years, saying thanks to the people who raised you is always a good idea.
-And for those people, we think going all out with a unique thank you gift is appropriate, which is why we chose the gourmet sweet and savory gift box.
-It comes with a beautiful wooden chest (to store all the things you still haven’t taken from their house yet, such as your preschool drawings and old iPhones), roasted nuts, cheeses, and two decadent desserts — baklava and chocolate cake.
-Plus, wine — because you know you can still be a bit of a headache sometimes.
+And for those people, we think going all out with a unique thank you gift is appropriate, which is why we chose the Deluxe “So Very Thankful” Gift Basket.
+It comes in a beautiful wooden crate (to store all the things you still haven’t taken from their house yet, such as your preschool drawings and old iPhones), cheese, nuts, and two decadent desserts — baklava and chocolate cake.

 The Nice Neighbor